owncloud/ocis/docs/services/general-info/registry.md

 ### `memory`

-Setting the environment variable to `memory` starts an inmemory registry.
+Setting the environment variable to `memory` starts an in-memory registry.
 This only works with the single binary deployment.

 ### `nats-js-kv` (Default)